matijapiskorec/archlinux-usb/xargs.md

 ## Interactive search

-Allow user to type a keyword which will be searched in all filenames in ertain paths and outputed to terminal, after which user can type some other keyword:
+Allow user to type a keyword which will be searched in all filenames in certain paths and outputed to terminal, after which user can type some other keyword:
 ```
 xargs -L 1 find [PATH] -name
 *Keyword*.md